johnfedoruk/bangular/aio/content/guide/dependency-injection-in-action.md

 Dependency Injection is a powerful pattern for managing code dependencies.
-This cookbook explores many of the features of Dependency Injection (DI) in Angular.
+This cookbook explores many of the features of Dependency Injection (DI) in Bangular.
 {@a toc}

 See the <live-example name="dependency-injection-in-action"></live-example>